Assessment Cycle

 Annual Assessment Timeline

 PVSC assesses every property in Nova Scotia every year.
-We collect and analyze 12 months of sales and financial data to determine property values.
+We collect and analyze sales and financial data to determine property values.

-The Property Assessment Notice you get every January shows the estimated value of your property one year ago (on January 1), based on sales that occurred during the previous calendar year (from January 1 to December 31).
+The Property Assessment Notice you get every January shows the estimated value of your property one year ago, on January 1, based on market sales and financial data.
 It also reflects the characteristics and physical state of your property on December 1, one month before your Property Assessment Notice is mailed.